 Experian was the first credit reporting company to include positive rent payment information in its credit reports, helping those without credit establish a credit report for the first time.
 Not all rental data is reported to Experian, but the number of accounts is growing each month.

-Even more recently, Experian introduced the Extended View score, which utilizes information from various public records and other sources beyond credit reports to help lenders determine lending risk.
+Experian also offers the Extended View score, which utilizes information from various public records and other sources beyond credit reports to help lenders determine lending risk.

 When a person applies for credit but does not have a traditional credit history, the Extended View score provides an additional tool to help accurately identify them as a good credit risk, enabling them gain access to traditional, lower cost credit resources that are important to financial success.
 Hopefully, a auto finance company in your area will be willing to invest in this new service.